poetic/ember-cli-github-pages/README.md

 ```

 And then you can execute `npm run deploy` and it will deploy with a commit message that references the commit ID you deployed from, push to github, and return to where you left off.

+#### Some of my assets (images) aren't showing up, what do I do?

+This addon creates a production build, which fingerprints resources automatically.
+If you have dynamic resources in your templates, they will not be fingerprinted, so you need to ignore the fingerprinting for those resources in your ember-cli-build.js file.
+See the [fingerprinting docs](http://ember-cli.com/user-guide/#fingerprinting-and-cdn-urls).

 ## Authors